 Trip Duration (Including Travel): 1 Hour

 At a distance of 2 km from Yercaud Bus Stand, the Grange is an ancient castle situated in Yercaud, Tamil Nadu.
-This is one of the oldest buildings in Yercaud and also one of the must visit Yercaud tourist places.
+This is one of the oldest buildings in Yercaud and among the must-visit sightseeing places in Yercaud.

 It is believed to have been the summer resort of Robert Clive, general of the East India Company in the late 19th century.
 The building also has a large storage capacity to hold huge quantities of provisions.
-During the Sepoy Mutiny in 1857 CE, the building was very active, since it was fortified with ramparts, gun placements and cannons.
-There is a well planned and executed Resort alongside the Grange, set amidst coffee & Orange plantations and Silver Oak Trees, a delightful get away for the well-heeled traveller.
+During the Sepoy Mutiny in 1857 CE, the building was very active, since it was fortified with ramparts, gun placements, and cannons.
+There is a well-planned and executed Resort alongside the Grange, set amidst coffee & Orange plantations and Silver Oak Trees.